Skip to main content

 The Honest Truth About Social Media for Home Services

 Social media is not a replacement for SEO.
-It does not generate the same volume of high-intent leads as someone searching "plumber near me" right now.
-What it does well:
+It does not generate the same volume of high-intent leads as someone searching "plumber near me" right now — that's still best captured through a strong local SEO foundation.
+What social media does well:

 • Builds trust before someone needs you — they'll call you first when something breaks